-Emphasis Requirements: 18 hours SWK 2123 Introduction to Social Work SWK 3XX3 Social Welfare Policy I SWK 3133 Human Behavior in the Social Environment I SWK 3113 Generalist Social Work Practice I Six hours of any other SWK course the natural sciences and mathematics.
+SWK 3133 Human Behavior in the Social Environment I

+SWK 3113 Generalist Social Work Practice I

+Six hours of any other SWK course

-\\Note: If a student is using more than one emphasis area in the School of Social and Behavioral Sciences in which "Research Methods in the Social Sciences" is required, that course can only be used in one of those emphasis areas.
+NOTE: If a student is using more than one emphasis area in the School of Social and Behavioral Sciences in which "Research Methods in the Social Sciences" is required, that course can only be used in one of those emphasis areas.
 This course must be replaced with another 3000-4000 level emphasis area course in the remaining emphasis area(s).